Broken Links at a Glance has the following characteristics:

 - 408 Request Timeout.
 This might occurs when the tested website has a relative slow responstime;

 Clearly the status code returned by the webservers depends on time of the request and the identity of the requestor.

 Per tested page you will find the links with findings when the status code isn't 200 OK.
-Status codes other than 301 are highlighted.
 Due to the fact that links are checked only once, links with findings are related to the first page where that link was found.

-Tip: Use a bookmarklet to get the quality score even quicker.
+Tip: Use a bookmarklet to find the broken links even quicker.